Built for Linux from the first commit

 https://repo.epistles.com/yum/epistles.repo

-Flatpak (Arch, NixOS, Steam Deck, Bazzite, anywhere else)
+$ sudo dnf install epistlesFlatpak (Arch, NixOS, Steam Deck, Bazzite, anywhere else)

 $ flatpak install --from https://repo.epistles.com/flatpak/epistles.flatpakrepo

-$ flatpak run com.epistles
+$ flatpak run com.epistlesThe signing key

 The same GPG key signs all three repos.
 The APT and DNF paths above install it for you; if you want to inspect it directly:

-Flatpak client when you add it via the .flatpakrepo file;
+$ curl -fsSL https://repo.epistles.com/epistles.asc | gpg --show-keysThe Flatpak repo’s signature is verified automatically by the Flatpak client when you add it via the .flatpakrepo file; no extra step.

-You are not in the trunk anymore.
+You are not in the trunk anymore

 Email has been one of the worst categories for this.
 The good clients skip Linux entirely.
 The clients that do show up are old, half-maintained, or wrappers around someone else’s engine with a Linux skin glued on at the end.
-Whole product categories have been built around the assumption that a Linux user will be grateful for whatever they get.
+Whole product categories have been built on the assumption that a Linux user will be grateful for whatever they get.

 Sit in the driver’s seat and the view is fine.
 The keyboard is where you expect it.
 The window obeys your tiling manager.
 Your mail is on your disk.
 The thing you chose this operating system for, the feeling of running software that respects the machine and the person using it, is the feeling we wanted this client to have.

-What isn’t there yet.
+What isn’t there yet

-No Snap, and probably not soon.
+repo.epistles.com.
+We do want Epistles on Flathub; until that listing is ready, the one-line.flatpakrepoinstall is how you add us.No Snap, and probably not soon.
 Snap is divisive for reasons that don’t need rehearsing here, and the confinement model interacts poorly with the OS keychain access the vault relies on.
 If there is real demand we will revisit; we are not going to ship a half-broken Snap to tick a box.

 GNOME tray needs the AppIndicator extension.
 The tray indicator works on KDE and most other desktops out of the box.
 On a current GNOME session you’ll need

 gnome-shell-extension-appindicatorinstalled for the tray icon to appear.
-The app remains fully functional through its main window without it; this is a GNOME platform decision, not a missing piece in our build. -
+The app remains fully functional through its main window without it; this is a GNOME platform decision, not a missing piece in our build.Cross-application drag-drop is broken from the file manager.
+Dragging an attachment in from Files / Nautilus / Dolphin into a compose window is currently unreliable, due to upstream issues in

 wry/tao(the Tauri webview crates).
 HTML5 in-page drag-drop still works.
-We track the upstream tickets and will pick up the fix when it lands. -
+We track the upstream tickets and will pick up the fix when it lands.Ubuntu 22.04 and Debian 12 are not officially supported via

-No DBus surface for third-party scripting.
+.deb.
+The binary is built against glibc 2.39 (the Ubuntu 24.04 floor).
+On older Debian-family distros, install via Flatpak instead, the runtime supplies its own glibc independent of the host.No DBus surface for third-party scripting.
 We respond to the system’s DBus signals where it matters (notification clicks, session lock), but Epistles does not currently publish its own DBus interface that you can drive from a script or a hotkey daemon.
 We’ll publish one when we know what shape the public surface should take, rather than freezing a private one by accident.

 Wayland under WebKitGTK has rough edges.
 Fractional scaling at non-integer factors and IME composition for some input methods are the two we’ve seen most.
 The build runs on both Wayland and X11, and on a current GNOME or KDE Wayland session it’s smooth in the cases we test.
 If you hit something specific, send a diagnostic bundle and we’ll look.